kleithegreat/second-brain/tamu/3S24/CSCE_312/notes/vahid_ch1-5.md

     - This $N$ variable function will have $2^N$ rows in its truth table
     - Since each row has two possible outputs, there are $2^{2^N}$ possible boolean functions for $N$ variables
 ## 2.9 Decoders and Muxes
-- In addition to logic gates, decoders and multipliexers are also very commonly used in digital circuits
+- In addition to logic gates, decoders and multiplexers are also very commonly used in digital circuits
 - They themselves can be built using logic gates
 ### Decoders
 - A **decoder** decodes an input, an n-bit binary number, by setting one of its $2^n$ outputs to 1